Dell OptiPlex 760

 • Apply a Windows 98 memory and VCache patch

-Practical takeaway: if you want a clean Windows 98 install on the OptiPlex 760, you must plan a memory strategy rather than relying on BIOS assistance.
+Practical takeaway: if you want to experiment with Windows 98 on the OptiPlex 760, you must plan a memory strategy rather than relying on BIOS assistance.

 Input: serial header and PS/2 keyboard support